-Name of Resource Your guide to Communicating with people with a learning disability / Manual Author / Year / Country MENCAP / 2021 / UK Description Guide to communicating with people with learning disabilities (intellectual disabilities), describes problems faced by people with learning disabilities, and provides tips to help provider and person with disability communicate better.
-Link
+Name of Resource Your guide to Communicating with people with a learning disability / Training manual Author / Year / Country MENCAP / 2021 / UK Description Guide to communicating with people with learning disabilities (intellectual disabilities), describes problems faced by people with learning disabilities, and provides tips to help provider and person with disability communicate better.
+LINK

-Name of Resource Advice for Professionals Working with Parents with Intellectual Disabilities / Brief Author / Year / Country National Research Center for Parents with Disabilities / 2021 / US Description Strategies to help professionals when working with parents with intedisabilities.
-NRCPD website has resource page with 'Advice for Profe from Parents with Disabilities', under Information and Resources.
-Link
+Name of Resource Advice for Professionals Working with Parents with Intellectual Disabilities Author / Year / Country National Research Center for Parents with Disabilities / 2021 / US General summary of research findings about needs of parents with ID and the environment they face; followed by 7 broad 'advice' tips / strategies for providers working with parents with ID.
+NRCPD website has resource page with 'Advice for Professionals from Parents with Disabilities', under Information and Resources.
+LINK

-Name of Resource Advice and Facts for Mothers and Expecting Mothers with Intellectual Disabilities / Brief Author / Year / Country National Research Center for Parents with Disabilities / 2021 / US

-Description Information, facts, advice and suggestions for mothers and expecting mothers with intellectual disabilities.
+Name of Resource Advice and Facts for Mothers and Expecting Mothers with Intellectual Disabilities Author / Year / Country National Research Center for Parents with Disabilities / 2021 / US Information, facts, advice and suggestions for mothers and expecting mothers with intellectual disabilities.
 NRCPD website has resource page with 'Parenting Tips and Strategies from Parents with Disabilities', under Information and Resources.
-Link
+LINK

-Name of Resource Being Good Parents: A guide for parents with intellectual disabilities / Brief Author / Year / Country National Research Center for Parents with Disabilities / 2022 / US Description Being Good Parents is a guide for parents with intellectual disabilitie the "Plain Facts" brochures by the University of Bristol in the United includes a list of facts about being a parent with an intellectual disa advice for parents about being your own advocate.
-It was written to parents with intellectual disabilities who are often scared to get help services.
-NRCPD website has resource page with 'Parenting Tips and from Parents with Disabilities', under Information and Resources.
-Kingdom.
-It bility, and help from Link
+Name of Resource Being Good Parents: A guide for parents with intellectual disabilities Author / Year / Country National Research Center for Parents with Disabilities / 2022 / US Description Being Good Parents is a guide for parents with intellectual disabilities, based on the "Plain Facts" brochures by the University of Bristol in the United Kingdom.
+It includes a list of facts about being a parent with an intellectual disability, and advice for LINK